dhontecillas/liveapichecker/README.md

-The live API checker gets an OpenAPI 2.0 spec as input, and spins up a proxy server that records the request / responses to check which endpoints are called along with responses to keep track of the coverage.
+The live API checker gets an OpenAPI 2.0 spec as input, and spins up a proxy server that records the request / responses to check which endpoints are called along with responses to keep track of the coverage, and generates a json report on proxy shutdown.

 The main purpose is to keep track of the coverage of API end to end tests.